StewartThomson/Dotfiles/README.md

 ### Dot Girl Summer

-Run `bootstrap && execstow` and let your worries melt away
+Run `bootstrap && execstow`, then restart and let your worries melt away